 Directions Media is the leading source of geospatial information technology, news and commentary for “all things location.”
 We keep our readers informed with the latest geospatial technology trends and issues through newsletters, blogs, podcasts, industry Channels and webinars.
 Our readers gain an “inside edge” by reading our publications and attending our events.
 We maintain the industry’s largest and most knowledgeable editorial and management team, each member having substantial experience as a practitioners and entrepreneurs of geospatial technology.
 This allows Directions Media to not only report on current news and applications, but also provide commentary and advice on industry trends.
 And we are driven to serve our advertisers by bringing them broad exposure through our worldwide reach.

 Jane Elliott co-founded Directions Media in 1998 along with husband, the late Scott Elliott.
 Both had previously founded Wessex, one of the first companies to offer desktop mapping and digital street and demographic data packaged together.
-Ms. Elliott has guided the company toward substantial growth during the Directions’ twelve year history as the first entirely online geospatial publication.
+Ms. Elliott has guided the company toward substantial growth during the Directions’ fifteen year history as the first entirely online geospatial publication.

 Joe Francica is the editor-in-chief, vice-publisher and member of the board of directors of Directions Media that includes Directions Magazine, the world’s top-ranked publication for location intelligence, geographic information systems (GIS), and wireless location-based technology.
 He is the chairman and founder of two conferences sponsored by Directions Media: The Location Intelligence Conference, now in its seventh year, and the Rocket City Geospatial Conference held annually in Huntsville, Alabama.